All Episodes

 We're gonna spread happiness.

-We're gonna spread read them.
+We're gonna spread freedom.

 Obama's gonna change it.

-Obama's gonna leave them.
+Obama's gonna lead them.

-We're gonna change it.
+We're gonna change it and rearrange it.

 We're gonna change the world.

-Children uh got together to sing original songs in the belief that their singing would lift up our communities for the coming election.
+Children got together to sing original songs in the belief that their singing would lift up our communities for the coming election.

 You want to hear the names?

-Jeff Zucker, president and CEO of NBC Universal, postproducer and former choreographer Holly Schiffer, motion picture camera operator, steady cam specialist Peter Rosenfeld.
+Jeff Zucker, president and CEO of NBC Universal, post-producer and former choreographer Holly Schiffer, motion picture camera operator, steady cam specialist Peter Rosenfeld.

-He appropriately enough worked in uh Yes Man, a movie about a guy challenging himself to say yes to everything for an entire year.
+He appropriately enough worked in Yes Man, a movie about a guy challenging himself to say yes to everything for an entire year.

 Here's another one.

-Twenty-two children between five and twelve gathered.
+22 children between 5 and 12 gathered.

 I just have to have you hold on through the break.